ammdias/finctrl/MANUAL.md

 - **edit** (*positional*, *optional*): instructs the program to open the file on an external text editor before executing the commands.
-If no editor is explicitly configured, via the [set editor] command, the program will scan the `VISUAL` and `EDITOR` environment variables to discover the editor to launch.
+If no editor is explicitly configured, via the [set editor](#set-editor) command, the program will scan the `VISUAL` and `EDITOR` environment variables to discover the editor to launch.
 If no editor is configured on those variables, an error will be output and no editor will be launched.
-The commands in the text file will be executed after closing the editor (remember to save the file).
+The commands in the text file will be executed after closing the editor (do remember to save the file!).
 - **FILE** (*positional*): path to the file to be executed.
 May be an absolute or relative path (relative to the directory the application was started).
   The tilde ('`~`') may be used in substitution of the users' absolute home